jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Planning Document - Jordan Foster (N0913799).md

 > - Has the article been developed primarily, deliberately and for the sole purpose of committing a CMA offence (i.e. unauthorised access to computer material)?

-No. For the production of the DMS framework itself, its would be written neither for the primary *or* sole purpose of commiting a CMA offence, and any misuse of it for the purpose would be an outcome explicitly acknowledged as possible, but not deliberately designed for.
+No. For the production of the DMS framework itself, it would be written neither for the primary *or* sole purpose of commiting a CMA offence, and any misuse of it for the purpose of cybercrime would be an outcome explicitly acknowledged as possible, but not deliberately designed for.
 The idea of attempting to audit that *what* the DMS framework is running is *legal* is something impossible to implement with technical controls in a manner that is robust to circumvention efforts.

 In addition, as stated prior, any malicious payload would have to be explicitly written by *a* user of the program, rather than the author - whether the leveraging of the DMS framework would legally be considered as the author's contribution to such misuse is uncertain.
 The only sentencing case involving a successful charge under Section 3A[^14] - R v Martin (2013) - was appealed, with the transcription of the court's decision to reject the appeal - [2013] EWCA Crim 1420 - stating the following: